 My son wanted to wear the LinkedIn® hat.
 Why?
 In his mind, he figured if he were seen, his dad would get a job at LinkedIn®.
 He got it!
 In fact, someone asked me if I worked at LinkedIn®.
 I said I was just a speaker.
 But it got him the visibility he wanted.

 Just like my son wanted to put his hat on to be found, Sales/Marketing Leaders and Reps need to ensure they are properly inserting keywords into their LinkedIn® profiles so they can be found!
-This is a critical step to ensure that you outrank your competition.Outrank ur #competition: Use #keywords in #LinkedInProfile.
+This is a critical step to ensure that you outrank your competition, and a critical part of social selling training.Outrank ur #competition: Use #keywords in #LinkedInProfile.
 Don't let #YourBrandSuck - #SocialSelling Click To Tweet

 I’ve looked at thousands of profiles of sales and marketing professionals, from the reps of the company to the highest-ranking executives (CMO, CRO, CSO, etc).
 It’s shameful how many LinkedIn® profiles are not social network ready or keyword optimized.
 How do they expect to be seen or found?

-Do you know what your Marketing team uses for keyword optimization (SEO)?
+Do you know what your B2B Marketing team uses for keyword optimization (SEO)?
 If not, go ask them what their top 8 keywords are.
-Then be sure to optimize your LinkedIn® profile with those keywords in your Headline, Summary, Experience, Skills, Recommendation, Advice for Contacting and Interests sections.Ask #Marketing 4 top #keywords used 4 website then use them 2 optimize ur #LinkedInProfile #SocialSelling Click To Tweet
+Then be sure to optimize your LinkedIn profile with those keywords in your LinkedIn Headline, Summary, Experience, Skills, Recommendation, Advice for Contacting, and Interests sections.Ask #Marketing 4 top #keywords used 4 website then use them 2 optimize ur #LinkedInProfile #SocialSelling Click To Tweet

 If my 5-year-old can get it, so can YOU! #SocialSelling – it’s not that hard!